-Yarn over, and insert your hook into the stitch.
+- 1. YO, and insert hook into the stitch.

-Yarn over and draw up a loop – you should have 3 loops on your hook.
+- 2. YO and draw up a loop – there should be 3 loops on the hook.

-Repeat Step 2, two more times – you should have 7 loops on your hook.
+- 3. Repeat Step 2, two more times – there should be 7 loops on the hook.

-Yarn over and pull through the first 6 loops on your hook- you should have 2 loops remaining on your hook.
+- 4. YO and pull through the first 6 loops on the hook – there should be 2 loops remaining on the hook.

 Lining up the Yarn Cake Colours Tutorial: